The Payables page provides the interface to review and adjust payments to Associates.

 In Administration > Advanced Settings > Commissions.

-Under Add/Edit Adjustments section, there are three checkboxes you can enable to require each the Description, Notes, and Approved By fields be completed in the Add Adjustment pop-up window.
+Under Add/Edit Adjustments section, you can make the following fields located in the Add Adjustment pop-up window required:

 Finding the Page